Ph.D. student interested in Human-Computer Interaction

 Hello!
 I am Nina Sakhnini.
 I am a Computer Engineer, a researcher and a Computer Science Ph.D. student at the University of Illinois at Chicago.
 My research interest is in Human-Computer Interaction.
-I am currently working on designing and creating a wearable to help people manage their daily activities to avoid areas with high air pollution (PM 2.5).
-This project is under the supervision and direction of professor Debaleena Chattopadhyay at the Human-Computer Interaction Lab (HCI Lab) and the Electronic Visualization Lab (EVL).
+I am currently working on designing and creating tools for older adults to improve their technology experience.
+I am also exploring designing to promote behavioral change.
+My work is under the supervision and direction of professor Debaleena Chattopadhyay at the Human-Computer Interaction Lab (HCI Lab) and the Electronic Visualization Lab (EVL).

 Recent epidemiological studies have shown that long-term exposure to air pollution is positively associated with mild cognitive impairment (MCI).
 Although interest in pollution monitoring is proliferating, self-tracking personal pollution exposure is little explored.
 In this thesis, I adopt a human-centered computing approach to explore the design space of personal pollution tracking wearables.
 This work makes three contributions to human-computer interaction: 1) design guidelines for rapid-prototyping low-cost, sub-optimal personal pollution tracking wearables and a physical prototype that measures PM2.5 and ambient noise which are the pollutants that epidemiological studies have demonstrated their association to MCI, 2) exploration of different calibration techniques to improve the accuracy of low-cost PM2.5 sensors, and 3) a characterization of how human interference, our day-to-day activities, significantly affect the operation of personal pollution tracking wearables.
 In sum, this thesis informs design guidelines about how to physically prototype personal pollution tracking wearables and where to wear them—beyond citizen-science efforts of data collection—rather toward monitoring personal long-term pollution exposures to mitigate the environmental risk factors for many illnesses such as early dementia.